Jayden-boop/WRO-2025/README.md

 ### Step 6: Wheel and Tire Installation

-1. **Install front wheels**
+1. **Install wheels**
-   - Mount custom 3D-printed front rims to axles
-   - Secure with axle nuts
-   - Install K989 tires onto rims (stretched fit, no adhesive required)
-   - Verify wheel alignment and rotation
-2. **Install rear wheels**
    - Mount rear wheels to rear axles
    - Install GT24 Carisma tires or any compatible 1/24 scale tires
-   - Secure with appropriate fasteners
+   - Secure with stock fasteners from Carisma GT24 or K989
    - Verify proper clearance and alignment

 ### Step 7: System Wiring and Connections